 Lafourche Parish Sheriff Craig Webre offers safety tips for consumers to protect themselves while shopping at stores and online.
 The Friday after Thanksgiving, or Black Friday, is often regarded as the beginning of the Christmas shopping season which runs through Christmas Eve.
 During this time period, retail outlets traditionally offer significant sales and deals luring multitudes of consumers to their stores and websites.
 The large crowds at physical sites and people seeking the best deals online, attract criminals as well.

-The Lafourche Parish Sheriff’s Office Patrol Division will be conducting extra patrols in and around shopping centers and retail outlets throughout the parish during the busy holiday shopping season, but there are many ways consumers can protect themselves from becoming a victim.
+The Lafourche Parish Sheriff’s Office Patrol Division will be conducting extra patrols in and around shopping centers and retail outlets throughout the parish during the busy holiday shopping season, but there are many ways consumers can protect themselves from becoming victims.
 Sheriff Webre offers these tips:

-- Only use ATMs in well-lit locations.
+• Only use ATMs in well-lit locations.
 Only use an ATM if necessary, and only withdraw the amount of cash needed.
+Avoid carrying large amounts of cash.
 When possible, carry cash in your front pocket instead of your wallet or purse.
-Protect your PIN number at ATMs and registers by shielding the keypad from bystanders.
 Using a drive-up ATM is generally safest, but always remember to check your surroundings.

 Simply put: be aware of your surroundings.
 Following these tips will not only help protect yourself and your family, but you’ll make it easier to catch criminals and put them behind bars to prevent them from victimizing others.
 When it comes to scams, always remember that if something sounds too good to be true, it probably is.